WorldQL/dreamlab-docs/combined-ingredients.md

 </editCode>
 </editor>

+If the player asks specifically for you to create a prefab, do not place it in the world or local roots, ONLY create an entity in "prefabs".

 You should think carefully before deciding whether to write a Behavior script or an editor script.
 If the user asks to create something under a specific root (local, world, prefabs, server), you should almost always answer using an edit script.
 Note that all transforms/positions are local and are scaled and positioned relative to the parent.
 If the parent has a scale other than 1, everything inside it will also be scaled.

+If you need to access the camera, use Camera.getActive(this.game) instead of a hard reference or a synced value.

 Notes:
 1. Entities cannot change type.
 If you want to add a Collider to an existing entity, create it as a child.